3mcd/javelin/docs-src/content/ecs/components.md

 weight = 3
 +++

 Most data within a game is stored in components.
-Components are just plain objects; unremarkable, other than one reserved field: `__type__` — short for type id, a unique integer that is shared between all components of the same kind.
+Components are just plain objects; unremarkable, other than one reserved field: `__type__`, a unique integer that is shared between all components of the same kind.

 The `__type__` field establishes the taxonomy that Javelin uses to store and retrieve components.
-Take the following example.
+Take the following example:

 ```ts
 const position = { __type__: 0, x: 2, y: 2 }
 const health = { __type__: 0, value: 100 }
 ```

-Using the same `__type__` for components with a different shape could result in catastrophic behavior!
+Although the two objects represent different state, Javelin won't be able to tell the difference between the two because they share the same identifier.
+Using the same `__type__` for components with a different shape could result in catastrophic behavior in your game!
 Just make the types unique:

 ```ts
 const position = { __type__: 0, ... }
 const health = { __type__: 1, ... }
 ```

-Entities can have a single instance of a given type.

 ## Component Types

-A **component type** defines the structure of a component.
+A **component type** is an object that defines the structure of a component.

 ```ts
 import { number } from "@javelin/ecs"